 What kind of cheese is good on breakfast sandwiches?

-Mild cheeses like mild cheddar, Colby jack, and Monterey jack are the most common cheese for a breakfast sandwich.
+Mild cheeses like mild cheddar, Colby Jack, and Monterey Jack are the most common cheeses for a breakfast sandwich.
 Other good combinations include brie with ham, provolone or havarti with beef, or pepper jack if you like a little bit of spice.
 If you like the cheese by itself, odds are you’ll enjoy it in a breakfast sandwich!

 What is the best bread for a breakfast sandwich?

-The best bread for an egg breakfast sandwich will be strong enough to not fall apart as you eat it, but light enough to take a bite out of it.
-Some people prefer bagels, but I think they’re a bit too hard to bite into.
-English muffins are very popular, as are toast and biscuits, and croissant breakfast sandwiches.
+The best bread for breakfast sandwich recipes will be strong enough not to fall apart as you eat it, but light enough to take a bite out of it.
+English muffins are very popular, as are toast, biscuits, and croissant breakfast sandwiches.

 Can I make a breakfast sandwich without eggs?